freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

 Function `forkWith` should always be our plan A, but there may be situations when we need to create a channel and fork a thread as two separate operations.
 For such situations FreeST provides the `new` and the `fork` functions.

-Function `new` receives a type `T`, the type of one of the ends of the channel to create and becomes a suspended computation (usually called a *thunk*) that, when activated, returns the two ends of the channel (a pair of type `(T, dualof T)`).
+Function `new` receives a type `T`, the type of one of the ends of the channel to create, and becomes a suspended computation (usually called a *thunk*) that, when activated, returns the two ends of the channel (a pair of type `(T, dualof T)`).
 The typical usage is as follows.
 ```freest
 main : Int
 main =